|Number built:||536 (80 5- and 9-car sets)|

 |Motor:||Hitachi traction system (25kV AC OHLE)

 MTU 12V 1600 R80L diesel

 Final construction of the Class 800 is taking place at a new Hitachi factory in Newton Aycliffe though much of the build including the body shells are being made at a Hitachi factory in Kasado Japan.
 The prototypes were wholly built in Japan.

-The Class 800 are operated by Great Western Railway (800/0 and 800/3) and Virgin East Coast (800/1 and 800/2) as five or nine car sets.
-GWR introduced them into service in Autumn 2017 and Virgin (who have given them the name Azuma) plan to introduce them before the end of 2018.
+The Class 800 are operated by Great Western Railway (800/0 and 800/3) and London North Eastern Railway (800/1 and 800/2) as five or nine car sets.
+GWR introduced them into service in Autumn 2017 and LNER (formerly Virgin Trains East Coast who gave them the name Azuma) plan to introduce them before in 2019.

 GWR's 800s were originally to have been the pure-EMU Class 801 but because of delays in electrifying the GWML the order was switched to the bi-mode Class 800 which has been designed to be able to switch from diesel to electric (and vice versa) at line speed.
-However they can only achieve their maximum speed (of up to 140mp/h depending on signalling) in electric mode.
+However they can only achieve their maximum speed (of up to two hundred and twenty five kp/h depending on signalling) in electric mode.

 |GWR 800 029 at Reading|